dgaydukov/cert-aws/files/sa.md

 It never grant permission, they work like permission boundary - defining max set of permission accounts in organization can have.
 It will never limit permission to internal user of current account who has permission to access resources (for these purposes you have to use permission boundary)
-* TP (Tag policy) - set of rules regarding tags (which resource should have which tags)
+* TP (Tag policy) - set of rules regarding tags (which resource should have which tags) Feature sets (you select it when you create organization) - how your organization manage its accounts:
+* Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type)
+* all - all available features including consolidating bulling

 ###### Well-Architected Tool
 Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-arhitected framework.